Value-added tax (VAT)

 VAT is charged by VAT-registered entities at the standard rate of 15% on all goods and services supplied by them in Mauritius (except those taxed at 0%), other than the following exempt supplies (not an exhaustive list):

-- Bread, wheat, and cereal flours (excluding wheat flour).
+- Wheat and cereal flours (excluding wheat flour).

 - Medical, hospital, and dental services, including clinical laboratory services, services provided in a health institution, and veterinary services.